 I am a historian and Area Studies scholar focusing primarily on the modern history and contemporary affairs of Central Asia and Russia.
 I completed my PhD in July 2015 and joined Staffordshire University in September 2017, having previously worked as Tutor or Lecturer at a number of UK HE institutions.

-My research to date has concerned the modern history of Russia and Central Asia.
+Much of my research to date has focused on the revolutionary and early Soviet period in Central Asia, roughly 1917 to 1934.
 I began my doctoral studies in September 2011, funded by a full AHRC studentship.
-My doctoral thesis, ‘Kazakh Nomads and the New Soviet State, 1919-1934’ described the treatment of nomadic peoples by the Communist Party in the early Soviet period.
-It built upon original research in archives in Almaty, Kazakhstan and Moscow, Russia.
+My doctoral thesis, ‘Kazakh Nomads and the New Soviet State, 1919-1934’ described the treatment of nomadic peoples by the Communist Party in the 1920s.
+It built upon original research with Russian-language archival sources in Almaty, Kazakhstan and Moscow, Russia.
 The thesis is reviewed here.

 Professional memberships and activities

 - Co-convenor of the Eurasian Regions Study Group (BASEES)

 - Member of the British Association of Slavonic and East European Studies (BASEES)

 - Member of the Central Eurasian Studies Society (CESS)

 - Senior Fellow of the Higher Education Academy